Darshanjp/SQL-vul/README.md

 ## SQL Injection Vulnerability Lab (Django) - Fixed Version

-This repository contains a simple Django-based web application where a previously existing SQL Injection vulnerability has been fixed.
+This repository contains a simple Django-based web application where  SQL Injection vulnerability has been fixed.
 The application now securely handles user credentials during login by using Django's authenticate() method and parameterized queries.

 ## Overview